bastiansmn/visual-productivity/README.md

 Create a file called docker/.env.
 Add your own SMTP server (something like Google, ...)
-You'll need the following variables:
+You'll need the following variables in your .env:

 ```
 SMTP_HOST=<your smtp host>
-SMTP_PORT=<your smtp port
+SMTP_PORT=<your smtp port>
 SMTP_USERNAME=<your smtp username>
 SMTP_PASSWORD=<your smtp password>
 ```